trustbloc/docs/readthedocs/source/orb/database.md

 The _witness_ database stores the URIs of the domains that were asked for proofs for a given anchor.
 The witness URIs are deleted from this database after the anchor has been processed.

+### public-key

+The _public-key_ database stores the public keys of witnesses that are used to verify the proofs in anchor credentials signed by the witnesses.
+When the [Observer](observer.html#observer) verifies a proof, it first looks in this database for a public key.
+If the public key is not found then it is retrieved from the witness and then stored in this database.